Nopporn Suppipat: Controversy and exile

-Sale of WEH to KPN Group
+Sale of WEH to KPN Group and ensuing litigation

 Almost immediately after leaving Thailand, Suppipat stood down as the CEO of WEH and was replaced by former co-chief executive Emma Collins.
-On June 25, 2015, Suppipat sold his 75% majority stake to KPN Group with the management team of WEH becoming the minority shareholders in the company.
+On June 25, 2015, Suppipat sold his majority stake to KPN Group with the management team of WEH becoming the minority shareholders in the company.

 In 2015, KPN had been accused of mishandling WEH funds, which surfaced after a former company accountant Asama Thanyaphan claimed to have been forced to falsify the accounts to conceal the withdrawals from shareholders.
 KPMG, the external auditor for WEH, resigned shortly afterwards, refusing to endorse the 2015 accounts.
 Grant Thornton was appointed as WEH's auditor and were made aware of all of the allegations.

-The allegations were flatly denied by KPN and Wind Energy Holding as they stated that all business activities have always been carried out in a lawful manner.
-Furthermore, Grant Thornton has issued unqualified accounts for WEH for 2015 and 2016.
-WEH has continued to thrive since the sale to KPN having recently raised US$1.14 billion of financing for its five windfarm projects in one of the single largest onshore wind farm financings globally.
-WEH has also signed 450 MW of turbine supply agreements with Vestas and GE for its five wind farms which will host the tallest turbines in Southeast Asia to date.
-Once complete, the five projects will make WEH the single largest wind farm operator in Southeast Asia.
+In 2018, Suppipat filed a lawsuit in the English High Court against WEH’s chairman Nop Narongdej, the company's top management, and associated parties, alleging a fraudulent conspiracy in the 2015 sale of Suppipat’s shares.
+Suppipat claimed he was pressured to sell his majority stake in WEH at a grossly undervalued price after he fled Thailand in late 2014, and that the buyers colluded to withhold full payment by falsifying documents and transferring assets.
+After a 20-week trial, the High Court (Commercial Court) ruled in Suppipat’s favor in July 2023.
+The judgment by Mr. Justice Neil Calver found that Narongdej and 13 other defendants had indeed conspired to deceive Suppipat and prevent him from receiving the true value of his shares.
+At the time of the sale, Suppipat’s stake was valued around US$872 million, yet he was paid only about US$176 million (with a conditional option for later buy-back).
+The court awarded Suppipat roughly US$900 million in damages (including interest) to compensate for the lost share value.

+As of 2024, WEH operates eight onshore wind farms with a combined capacity of approximately 717 MW.
+The completion of five additional projects by early 2019 (adding 450 MW to an existing 270 MW base) made it the largest wind power producer in Thailand and Southeast Asia.
+WEH continues to expand its renewable energy portfolio and aims to reach about 1,500 MW of capacity by 2027 through new projects and acquisitions.

 Investment in Blade Group

 Since moving to France, Suppipat has invested in French startup Blade Group which is developing a new type of Cloud computer called Shadow (service) and which is being marketed as “The PC of the Future.”
-On June 14, 2017 Blade announced a €51 million capital increase with Suppipat, the largest investor, joining the company's Strategic Committee.
+On June 14, 2017, Blade announced a €51 million capital increase with Suppipat, the largest investor, joining the company's Strategic Committee.
 On November 21 Blade announced it expects to launch the service to U.S. customers at the beginning of 2018.